The Bankrate promise

 - Projected financial statements for the next year

 Applying for a short-term business loan can help your company get the money that it needs, but the process can involve a lot of paperwork.
-Make sure you have the required documents ready for your lender to help the process go smoothly.
+Make sure you have the required documents, such as a business plan, bank statements, an income statement and collateral.

 Frequently asked questions